Blog > 10 Office-Friendly Exercises to Boost Your Energy and Productivity

 6. Neck and Shoulder Rolls

 To enhance flexibility and alleviate stress, consider incorporating neck and shoulder rolls into your routine.
 Whenever you sense tension or stiffness creeping in, pause your work, sit upright, fix your gaze forward, and gently roll your head to one side.
-Continue by rolling your head backward and then to the opposite side, creating a smooth, circular motion.
+Continue by rolling your head backward to the opposite side, creating a smooth, circular motion.

 Shoulder rolls follow a comparable pattern.
-Starting with your shoulders in a relaxed, neutral stance, elevate them towards your ears, then move them forward, downward, and backward, before returning to the neutral position, tracing a circular path with each roll.
+Starting with your shoulders in a relaxed, neutral stance, elevate them towards your ears, then move them forward, downward, and backward before returning to the neutral position, tracing a circular path with each roll.

 7. Ankle Circles Under the Desk